virtual-labs/exp-introduction-to-html-iitd/experiment/theory.md

     </body>
 </html>
 ```
-Every Webpage must contain this code.
+Every webpage must contain this code.
 Below is the complete explanation of each of the tag used in the above piece of HTML code:<br>

 - **&lt;!DOCTYPE html&gt;:** This tag is used to tells the HTML version.
 This currently tells that the version is HTML 5.
 - **&lt;html&gt;:** This is called HTML root element and used to wrap all the code.